top of page

 The teams will expand their skills in searching and handling with the goal of successful competition.
 Dogs and Handlers must have completed the previous two classes to be approved to enter this class.

-Equipment Needed: Flat buckle collar.
+EQUIPMENT NEEDED: Flat buckle collar.
 Most Scent Work handlers transition to harnesses for searching as their education progresses.
-6 -15 foot lead.
+6-15 foot lead.
 Retractable leashes may be used for searches only.
-Students must provide their own AKC approved scent work kit (including birch, anise, clove and cypress).
+Students must have their own AKC approved scent work kit for the Elements and Competition levels (including birch, anise, clove and cypress).
 Many SOFT small treats, and a hungry dog.

 bottom of page